t6/freebsd-runit/docs/runit-faster.md

 # Jails

-`runit-faster` will create a `jail0` loopback inteface in the 192.168.95.0/24 network by default.
+`runit-faster` will create a `jail0` interface in the 192.168.95.0/24 network by default.
+The host gets IP 192.168.95.1.
 You can use this to very quickly setup jails.

 Setup NAT in `/etc/pf.conf`
 ```